 Hence, the force between the automobile and the road is -2550 N, in the opposite direction of the automobile’s motion.

 9. What is the momentum of an object of mass m, moving with a velocity v?

 (a) (mv)2 (b) mv2 (c) ½ mv2 (d) mv

-Since momentum is defined as the product of mass and velocity, the correct answer is (d), mv.
+The momentum of an object is defined as the product of its mass m and velocity v

 10. Using a horizontal force of 200 N, we intend to move a wooden cabinet across a floor at a constant velocity.
 What is the friction force that will be exerted on the cabinet?

 Since the velocity of the cabinet is constant, its acceleration must be zero.
 Therefore, the effective force acting on it is also zero.
 This implies that the magnitude of opposing frictional force is equal to the force exerted on the cabinet, which is 200 N. Therefore, the total friction force is -200 N.

 11. Two objects, each of mass 1.5 kg, are moving in the same straight line but in opposite directions.
 The velocity of each object is 2.5 ms-1 before the collision during which they stick together.
 What will be the velocity of the combined object after collision?

 Mass of first object, m1 = 1.5 kg